kopi-cloud/cabbage/doc/environment-config.md

 "baseline" operation to prepare the database before Flyway schema migrations can be run.

-If you haven't run the baseline task, when you try to do a Flyway migration, you should see an error like "databse is not empty".
+If you haven't run the baseline task, you'll see an error like "database is not empty" when you try to run a Flyway migration.

 Using the Github UI: